apache/airflow/STATIC_CODE_CHECKS.rst

   the image by setting ``SKIP_IMAGE_PRE_COMMITS`` to "true".
 This will mark the tests as "green" automatically when run locally (note that those checks will anyway run in CI).

+.. note:: Mypy volume cache

+  MyPy uses a separate docker-volume (called ``mypy-cache-volume``) that keeps the cache of last MyPy execution in order to speed MyPy checks up (sometimes by order of magnitude).
+While in most cases MyPy will handle refreshing the cache when and if needed, there are some cases when it won't (cache invalidation is the hard problem in computer science).
+This might happen for example when we upgrade MyPY.
+In such cases you might need to manually remove the cache volume by running ``breeze stop --cleanup-mypy-cache``.

   ..
 BEGIN AUTO-GENERATED STATIC CHECK LIST

 +-----------------------------------------------------------+------------------------------------------------------------------+---------+